Three Mindsets to Accelerate Your Healing

 In her book Anita describes, “My healing wasn’t so much born from a shift in my state of mind or beliefs as it was from finally allowing my true spirit to shine through.
 The state I was in during my NDE was way beyond the mind, and I healed because my damaging thoughts were simply out of the way completely.”
 She also explains, “When we get in touch with that infinite place within us where we are Whole, then illness can’t remain in the body.”
 I can keep quoting much of her book because her understanding matches what I have been tuning into.

 One way to get beyond the mind is through sound.
 One mom who was also involved with leading a healing ministry had two teens at the same time as a toddler.
 She played Swami Kriyananda chanting AUM in the evenings to help the toddler go to bed.
-Within two weeks she noticed it was much easier to cut to the chase with her teens as their minds may have realigned themselves with a higher way of thinking.
+Within two weeks she noticed it was much easier to cut to the chase with her teens as their minds may have realigned themselves with a more aware way of thinking.

 Since science has proven everything is made of energy, then it all has frequency waves.
 Each frequency has a sound.
 Our bodies are in the greatest health when we match the frequency or vibration closest to what we are meant to be.
 Yogic understanding shares the root of that is AUM.
 If you do not have a space where you can chant AUM aloud, then chant it softly in your head.
 I like to think of chanting AUM in the body part that is in pain or considered ill.
 You can also visualize a beautiful light around that body part as you chant.
 Since this process does not involve the mind, you can get beyond any limiting beliefs you may have.

 Tryshe Dhevney, who healed through sound, was called “Miracle Girl” by her doctor.
 Yet, this is how she responds to that in her book Sound Shifting, “This was no miracle.
 Instead it was evidence of an evolving shift in consciousness.
 I was waking up to the truth of my own vibrational perfection.”